Frequently Asked Questions

 What can I do while my child is having a session?
 There is a small waiting area outside the office, but parents are not required to say in the building during sessions.
 The office is conveniently located in the center of Bedminster TWP between the Hills Shopping Center and The Fresh Market.
 It is surrounded by numerous stores, restaurants, and salons, so feel free to drop off your child and run errands.

 How can I support my child’s reading at home?
 Read, read, read!
 Make reading a daily habit, even if it’s only for 10-15 minutes a night.
 Reading aloud books your child finds interesting but can’t yet read independently, will expose your child to new concepts and vocabulary.
-Practice word lists that are sent home after sessions, and encourage your child to use the strategies learned during sessions, such as “trace and say” or removing a suffix.
+Practice reading and spelling the words sent home.
+Have your child reread stories sent home after sessions, and encourage your child to use the strategies learned during sessions, such as “trace and say” or removing affixes.

 What forms of payment do you accept? cash, check, Venmo, Zelle, online credit card payment